top of page

 Fenugreek seeds contain soluble fiber, which:

-How to use: Soak 1 tsp fenugreek seeds in water overnight and take in the morning to aid digestion.
+• How to use: Soak 1 tsp of fenugreek seeds in water overnight and take them in the morning to aid digestion.

 2. Helps Regulate Blood Sugar